 The United States does not have any national requirement for learning a second language.
 While most high schools offer foreign language classes, even fewer American elementary schools do the same.
 In 2008 only 18.5% of American elementary and secondary students reported learning a foreign language, according to the American Council on the Teaching of Foreign Languages (PDF).
 In 2010, over 90% of secondary school and 73% of primary school students in Europe were learning English in the classroom, according to Pew Research Center.

 Liqing Xing from Pacific Lutheran University published a dissertation on ProQuest in 2005 on bilingual education in China.
-He starts his abstract by recognizing English as a second language being a necessary tool to 21st century Chinese people.
-Similarly to Europe and The United States, China has this hot topic regarding education.
+He starts his abstract by recognizing English as a second language being a necessary tool for 21st-century Chinese people.
+Similar to Europe and The United States, China has this hot topic regarding education.
 Xing not only touched on what was happening in 2005 but reviewed the history of its development from different angles.
 His research into how technology and business growth in China encouraged the learning of a new language - especially English - was fascinating to read about.